-One of BRITAINS best coastal walks to the iconic landmark of Dunstanburgh Castle
+Dunstanburgh Castle – One of BRITAINS best coastal walks in Northumberland

 Dunstanburgh Castle, perched dramatically on the rugged Northumberland coast in North Eastern England, is a striking and distinctive medieval ruin with a rich history and makes for an excellent coastal walk, which can be reached from either Craster or Embleton.

-You can’t park the car next to Dunstanburgh Castle – you do have to walk to it which is a short flat walk of around 1.5 miles from either Craster or Embleton.
+You can’t park the car next to Dunstanburgh Castle – you do have to walk to it, and the closest places are either Craster to the south or Embleton to the north – and both are around 1.5 miles away.

 Embleton Bay taken from my drone, with Dunstanburgh Castle in the distance.
-I love this beach!
+I love this beach – it’s one of my all time favourites!
 A walk to Dunstanburgh Castle which includes Embleton Bay was voted in the top 10 of Britain favourite walks in a recent TV series, so I really do recommend visiting Embleton Bay when in this area.

 You have a number of walking options to see Dunstanburgh Castle really.
 The simpler and quickest/shotest routes are to walk to Dunstaburgh Castle and back along the well trodden coastal paths from either Embleton in the north or Craster to the south, and simply retrace your steps once you arrive at Dunstanburgh Castle.
 Both of these routes are around 3 miles in total on flattish ground, and ideal if you are pushed for time or have kids with you.
-Below I have featured this short route from Embleton, so you get to see Embleton Bay
+If I had to pick one – I’d go from Embleton for that beach – and below I have featured this short route from Embleton, so you get to see Embleton Bay

 I have also featured below two longer routes if you have more time.
 A circular route, which again starts from Embelton (but can be adapted to start from Craster) – which takes in the full coastal path, and an inland path.
-It ensures a visit to Craster, Embleton, Embleton Bay as well of Dunstanburgh Castle!
-The other longer route featured is a long route from Craster, to Low Newton-by-the-sea, via Dunstanburgh Castle – and then back!
+It ensures a visit to Craster, Embleton, Embleton Bay as well of Dunstanburgh Castle – so ticks all the boxes The other longer route featured is a long linear route from Craster, to Low Newton-by-the-sea, via Dunstanburgh Castle – and then back!

 DUNSTANBURGH CASTLE BY DRONE – VIDEO INTRODUCTION